felipefo/DocumentVarReplacer/README.md

 # DocumentVarReplacer
- Replaces variavles inside docx documents and  exports do pdf This project has the main objectives to get a bunch of docx files, annotated with variables(template), in order to produce docx and pdf files replacing those variables driven by a configuration file
+ Replaces variavles inside docx documents and  exports do pdf.
+ This project has the main objectives to get a bunch of docx files, annotated with variables(template), in order to produce docx and pdf files replacing those variables driven by a configuration file